 3. Each student must complete the requirements for both degrees, as herein specified, in order to receive either degree in this program.
 If the requirements for the dual degree program are not met, the requirements of either degree taken separately apply.

-4. The Academic Dean of the Seminary and the Dean of the Graduate Studies Programs at the University serve as contact persons for information and advisement about the dual degree programs.
+4. The Academic Dean of the Seminary and the Program Directors of the M.B.A. and M.A. programs at the University serve as contact persons for information and advisement about the dual degree programs.